-ENGR 501 ( Foundations of Systems Engineering); ENGR 530 (Overview of Systems Engineering Processes).
-Graduate standing.
+ENGR 501 ( Foundations of Systems Engineering); ENGR 530/ECE 530 (Overview of Systems Engineering Processes); Graduate standing

 Military personnel admitted to a College of Engineering online degree program may be eligible for a 15% tuition discount.
 Tuition discounts can only be given if you provide the appropriate discount code at the time of registration.
 Call (877) 491-4336 or email email@example.com to learn more.

 - Requirements Engineering: Fundamentals, Principles, and Techniques (2010)

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.